Amy Woidtke, BA – Psychology

-Amy Woidtke (woid-key) is the greater Seattle professional organizer turning couples’ stressful transitions into peaceful, new beginnings.
+Amy Woidtke (woid-key) is the greater Seattle professional organizer turning couple’s stressful home transitions into peaceful, new beginnings.
 As an LGBTQ and woman-owned business with over 15 years of experience, she guides clients through home organizing, remodel, and relocation so they can experience more time, energy, and a renewed sense of home.

-Amy is never happier than when checking things off a list, making a space just right and turning client’s “deer in the headlights” expressions into victorious smiles.
-Whether in the before, during, or after of transition chaos, merging and separating couples can breathe deeply, relax – and even have fun (yes – fun!), as Amy helps them navigate their experience more gracefully with her time-saving system and resources.
+Amy is never happier than when checking things off your list, making spaces “just right,” and turning your “deer in the headlights” expression into a victorious smile.
+Whether in before, during, or after transition chaos, merging and separating couples can breathe deeply, relax – and even have fun as Amy helps them navigate their experience more gracefully with her time-saving system and resources.

-The organizing talent is inherited from her parents.
-Her dad was “that guy” that spreadsheet his music collection and her mom is the “organize by piles and files” type – knowing what is in each pile!
-As early as 4th grade, Amy regularly organized her room and other areas of her childhood home, #TheHousethatWoidtkeBuilt.
-However, Amy didn’t set out to be a pro organizer.
-She graduated UC Davis in psychology to become a counselor and make a difference in the quality of people’s lives.
-When she realized that wasn’t the right fit, Amy began trying on admin hats at companies who made a difference.
-6 years later, after Amy had reorganized everything in sight, a manager said, “You’re really good at organizing.
+Amy’s organizing talent is inherited from her parents.
+As early as 4th grade, Amy was regularly organizing her room and other areas in #TheHousethatWoidtkeBuilt.
+However, Amy didn’t set out to become a pro organizer.
+She graduated UC Davis in psychology to be a counselor and make a difference in the quality of people’s lives.
+When she realized that wasn’t the right fit, Amy began trying on admin hats at companies that made a difference.
+6 years later, after Amy had reorganized everything in sight, her manager said, “You’re really good at organizing.
 Have you ever considered becoming a professional organizer?”
-The rest is herstory, including organizing over 20 of her own relocations!
+The rest is herstory, including organizing over 20 of her own home relocations!

 Her expertise has earned her awards from Houzz and Fresh Chalk.
-She has delighted audiences and attendees of The 425 Show, Founders Live, GSBA, Rain City Referrals, Metropolist Group, Exceptional Connections, Chat with Women radio, and as the green lifestyle and interiors columnist for Examiner.com.
+She has delighted audiences of The 425 Show, Founders Live, GSBA, Rain City Referrals, Metropolist Group, Exceptional Connections, Chat with Women radio, and as the green lifestyle and interiors columnist for Examiner.com.

 Three things about Amy and her experience that may surprise and delight you – while serving your work together: